Mordarski-Networks/Mordarski-Networks-assets/CODE_OF_CONDUCT.md

 You may not:

 * Post sexually suggestive comments, racial slurs, homophobic topics, sexist statements, or pornography of any kind.
-However, you can swear if it's not directed at someone.
+* Swear
 * Be racist, sexist, homophobic, or mean.
 * Troll community members.
 * Spam posts in our repositories.